LAW

 Recognition of her legal writing:

-American Bar Association Aviation and Space Law Committee Writing Competition Award
+Winner of the American Bar Association Aviation and Space Law Committee Writing Competition Award

 She has presented her research at: